About

 If you’d like to see the Constitution of the Match-E-Be-Nash-She-Wish Band of Pottawatomi Indians, please log in to your Member Account.

-Thanksgiving Break (Thursday, November 28 & Friday, November 29)
+Thanksgiving Break (Thursday, November 27 and Friday, November 28)